christophpickl/bookstore-api/README.md

-# bookstore-api
+# Bookstore API

-A sample project for a job assignment using Spring Boot and Kotlin.
+A sample ReST(-like) (Web-)API for a job assignment using Spring Boot and Kotlin.

-Run the class [`BookstoreApp`](https://github.com/christophpickl/bookstore-api/blob/master/src/main/kotlin/com/github/cpickl/bookstore/BookstoreApp.kt) and open [http://localhost/swagger-ui.html] in your browser.

-Or make use of the [Postman collection](https://github.com/christophpickl/bookstore-api/tree/master/src/doc).
+Simply run the class [`BookstoreApp`](https://github.com/christophpickl/bookstore-api/blob/master/src/main/kotlin/com/github/cpickl/bookstore/BookstoreApp.kt) and open [http://localhost/swagger-ui.html](http://localhost/swagger-ui.html) in your browser, or make use of the provided [Postman collection](https://github.com/christophpickl/bookstore-api/tree/master/src/doc).

 ## Business Requirements